Biden Walks a Tightrope on Human Rights During His Middle East Trip

 But one thing that realism and values-based foreign policy both dictate is to keep our eyes open to the consequences of our actions.
 Not only should the fundamental rights of the Palestinian people be protected—even if that means standing up to a nation that is and should be one of our closest friends—but we must recognize that failing to recognize and protect those rights will ultimately deeply weaken Israel, undercut its stability, negate its ability to call itself a democracy, further erode its standing in the world, and reduce the value Israel may offer to its partners regionally and worldwide.

-The Palestinians are already second class citizens, and we must not allow concern for a just future for them to become a second class issue.
-The U.S. and all of our friends and allies should more actively advocate for the changes that will grant the people of Palestine the rights they deserve, not just because it is the right thing to do, but also do so because it is in our interests and those of all our friends and allies throughout the Middle East and around the world.
+The Palestinians are already second-class citizens, and we must not allow concern for a just future for them to become a second-class issue.
+The U.S. and all of our friends and allies should more actively advocate for the changes that will grant the people of Palestine the rights they deserve, not just because it is the right thing to do, but also because it is in our interests and those of all our friends and allies throughout the Middle East and around the world.

 David Rothkopf's company, The Rothkopf Group, produces podcasts and events on international and domestic U.S. topics.
 One of its clients for such services is the Embassy of the United Arab Emirates in the U.S. TRG does not lobby.
 The views in this column are Rothkopf's alone and do not represent those of TRG nor any of its clients.